ZeeCoder/use-resize-observer/CONTRIBUTING.md

 automatically, as well as having Karma run a (non-headless) Chrome instance every time a change was made.

-To do that:
+To do so:

 - Run `yarn src:watch` in a terminal tab
-- Run `KARMA_BROWSERS=Chrome yarn karma:watch` in another.
+- Run `yarn karma:watch` in another.

 Don't forget to run `yarn test` at the end once you're done with everything, to make sure the new code is tested for regressions.

+If you have a Browserstack account, then you can also run the tests in real browsers using the `test:bs:*` commands.
+Just make sure you have the following env variables set: `BS_USERNAME`, `BS_ACCESS_KEY`.